RightInChrist/monolith/README.md

+hoping to help with the most important problem in the world (how to organize people)

 # monolith

+Money is a means by which we evaluate and create prices.
 Money can take many forms.
 It can be dollars.
 It can be a score.
 It ban be feedback.
 It always requires attention.

 ## User Stories